vanquan805/woocommerce-scraper/README.md

 **THE #1 SCRAPING PLUGIN FOR WOOCOMMERCE.**

-WooCommerce Scraper is the best scraping product solution for WooCommerce, allowing users to scrape any e-commerce website.
+WooCommerce Scraper is the best scraping solution for WooCommerce, allowing users to scrape any e-commerce website.
 Fix any other scraping plugin issues.

 **RUNNING ON ALL HOSTING, VPS**